 In Mompox, women participate in Easter processions in their best clothes and the most expensive jewelry, showing their mourning for Jesus Christ.
 In the Silvia region, indigenous Colombians dress in their traditional clothes and cook Easter food.

-During the Holy Week, vendors offer homemade sweets from coconut, mango, rice, papaya, and other ingredients.
-Holy Week in Colombia is so busy that accommodation rates at that time go up, so do your booking in advance.
+Holy Week in Colombia is so busy that accommodation rates at that time go up, so do your bookings in advance.